Hidden symmetries and decay for the wave equation on the Kerr spacetime: The Carter operator and the hidden symmetry in Boyer-Lindquist coordinates

 \subsection{Acknowledgements}

 A significant part of this work was completed during the ``Geometry, Analysis, and General Relativity'' programme held at the Mittag-Leffler Institute, Djursholm, Sweden, in the fall of 2008.
 Both authors are grateful to the institute for hospitality and support during this time, and to many of the participants in the programme for useful discussions.
-PB thanks the Albert Einstein Instute for support during the initial phase of this project.
+Both authors are grateful to the anonymous referees for several helpful suggestions.
+PB thanks the Albert Einstein Institute for support during the initial phase of this project.
 LA was supported in part by the NSF, under contract no. DMS-0707306.